Ashwagandha: KSM-66 vs Sensoril vs Root Powder — Form Comparison and Clinical Evidence

 Sensoril: 125-250mg daily, taken with a meal.
 The higher withanolide concentration allows a lower dose to deliver comparable active compound levels.
 One daily dose is typically sufficient.

 Shoden: 120mg daily, taken with a meal.
-The 35% withanolide glycoside concentration makes this the lowest-dose option with effective clinical outcomes in available research.
+Its high withanolide glycoside concentration makes this the lowest-dose option with effective clinical outcomes in available research.
+Withanolide concentration varies by extract — check the product label.

 Timing: For stress and cortisol support, morning dosing aligns with the body's natural cortisol rhythm.
 For sleep quality benefits, evening dosing (with dinner or 1-2 hours before bed) may be more effective.
 Some users split their dose — morning and evening — to cover both windows.